 - Stomach problems

-Teenagers who have trouble managing their anger often have difficulty maintaining friendships, more behavioral problems, and receive lower grades in school.
+Teenagers who have trouble managing their anger often have fewer friends, more behavioral problems, and receive lower grades in school.
 This is often because teens that have difficulty with anger are often unhappy and feel isolated, even if they get a lot of attention for angry behaviors.

 How can I tell if I’m getting too angry?

-Your body has a few ways of letting you know when you are getting too angry.
+Your body has several ways of letting you know when you are getting too angry.
 Some common feelings may include:

 - You may develop a headache – you may feel like your head is pounding or pulsating